 We also recommend making the roughly two-hour drive to Alamogordo for a visit to the New Mexico Museum of Space History.
 The museum stresses the significant role that the state of New Mexico has played in the development of the U.S. space program.
 For example, Robert Goddard, the father of American rocketry, conducted much of his pioneering aerospace research in New Mexico.
 Visit the museum to learn more about Goddard’s work, and to see the museum’s many fascinating space history artifacts on display.

-For more tourist information, visit the Web sites of the Elephant Butte Chamber of Commerce, the Truth or Consequences Chamber of Commerce, the Truth or Consequences Visitors Guide, the Sierra County New Mexico Recreation and Tourism Board, the Las Cruces Convention and Visitors Bureau, and the New Mexico Department of Tourism.
+For more tourist information, visit the websites of the Elephant Butte Chamber of Commerce, the Truth or Consequences Chamber of Commerce, the Sierra County New Mexico Recreation and Tourism Board, the Las Cruces Convention and Visitors Bureau, and the New Mexico Department of Tourism.